My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Now, having crossed the threshold of my 30s, I feel like it’s time to look forward with new goals and ambitions in mind.
+Now well into my 30s, I am looking forward with new goals and ambitions in mind.
 (Yes, some include having kids!)

 40 Before 40: 40 Goals before my 40th Birthday

 First of all, holy crap.
 When I can finally ‘finish’ this series will be on my 40th birthday.
-That’s 10 years from now.
-I’ll be FORTY.
+10 years from when I started…

 Here’s the thing though:

-I set 30 goals 30 months ago and had no idea how fast my life would move.
+I set my 30 Before 30 goals and had no idea how fast my life would move.
 My life, my situation, my relationships, everything… EVERYTHING changed.